SuperSuslik312/python-ai-bot/README.md

 * First, of course you can chat with GPT-3.5 model directly in telegram.
 * All history of conversation with GPT-3.5 entered into database for each user separatly.
 * If user want, he can clear the history of conversation with special command.
-* Also, this bot allows you to change the system prompt without leaving the chat with him, right in the telegram, for each user separatly.
+* Also, this bot allows you to change the GPT-3.5 prompt without leaving the chat with him, right in the telegram, for each user separatly.
 * In addition, it is possible to add/remove people to the white list or admin list, using the same bot.
 ## How to start?
 1. First of all you need to install dependecies from [requirements.txt](requirements.txt)